zio/zio-cli/docs/commands.md

 id: commands
 title: "Commands"
 ---
 A command is a piece of text representing a directive for a CLI application.
 This allows the user to communicate easily which task must perform the application.
 A popular CLI app is the Version Control System called Git.
-Commonly used commands of Git are among the following
+Commonly used commands of Git are among the following.
 ```
 git clone // Creates a copy of a repository
 git add   // Adds modified or new files that will be committed after using git commit
 ```
 **ZIO CLI** uses class `Command[Model]` as a description of a CLI command.
 When using `CliApp.make`, it is needed to specify a `Command[Model]` instance.
 This parameter is parsed by `CliApp` to produce a collection of possible commands and transform a valid input from a user into an instance of type `Model`.
 Then you can implement the functionality of the CLI App using pattern matching on instances of `Model`.